winklermw-mz/SammelsuriumMCP/README.md

 ## Requirements

-- Python 3.x, please note that at the time of writing this Python 3.14 is not compatible with ChromaDB thus Python 3.12 is used instead
+- Python 3.x please note, that at the time of writing Python 3.14 is not compatible with ChromaDB thus Python 3.12 is used instead
 - FastMCP library
 - ChromaDB
 - PyMuPDF